intro

 What is a program of study?

-A program of study consists of courses required to complete a degree, inclusive of required coursework within the major and minor.
+A program of study consists of courses required to complete a degree, inclusive of required coursework within the major.
 The specific courses for a student are listed in the Auburn University Bulletin and identified through our degree evaluation tool – Degree Works.

 Do your courses count?